MediaArea/MediaConch/Demo/README.md

 [Schematron for NTSC](Files/Test1_ntsc.sch)
 This policy checks all files for a framesize of 720 × 480 and a framerate of 29.970.

-To gather technical metadata with mediaconch and test a policy in one line (using xmllint to apply the schematron) run:
+As one line with mediaconch and xmllint:

 `mediaconch -ti -fx Test1.mkv | xmllint --noout --schematron Test1_ntsc.sch -`